 I hold a New York State clinical social work license (#084919).
 I have a broad range of experience working with adults and children, including school-based, out-patient, and community-based settings (e.g., Head Start).
 I am a graduate of Syracuse University's School of Social Work, with a concentration in Family Mental Health.
 My Bachelors is in Human Development, from Empire State College.

-My clinical specializations are in the areas of: anxiety, trauma, phobias, grief/loss, and relational healing.
-I enjoy working with children (ages 2-11) and adults!
+My clinical specializations are in the areas of: anxiety, trauma, phobias, grief/loss, and relational issues.
 Sharing my knowledge and skills is also a passion of mine.
 I am available for consultation or supervision to other mental health professionals/students.
 If you are looking to become a Registered Play Therapist, I can supervise you and guide you along in the process!
 I can also provide play therapy training.

-As a Registered Play Therapist-Supervisor I have well over 150 hours in play therapy-specific training - including 30 hours in the area of supervision for play therapists.
+As a Registered Play Therapist-Supervisor I have over 150 hours in play therapy-specific training - including 30 hours in the area of supervision for play therapists.
 My required coursework was completed at Western Connecticut State University, under the instruction of Dr. Gabriel Lomas and Dr. Athena Drewes.
-Specific models of play therapy that I am trained in and use, are child-centered play therapy (CCPT), sand tray therapy, cognitive-based play therapy, and integrative play therapy (where I combine two or more models).
+Specific models of play therapy that I am trained in and have used include child-centered play therapy (CCPT), sand tray therapy, cognitive-based play therapy, and integrative play therapy (where I combine two or more models).
 Currently I am in training to become certified at the foundational level in Theraplay.

-My other specialized training is in Accelera ted Resolution Therapy (ART), which is best suited for adults and older children. have used ART with probably about 100 people.
+My other specialized training is in Accelerated Resolution Therapy (ART), which is best suited for adults and older children. have used ART with over 100 people.
 I was trained in 2015, by Laney Rosenzweig, the founder of ART.
 Following my Basic training in ART, I took both of the upper-level trainings, and am certified at the Advanced level.
-My own personal experience with ART is that during my initial training practicum, I received help in overcoming a phobia I had struggled with all my life; five years later in 2020, I still feel confident in my ability to handle a "triggering" situation when it arises.
+My own personal experience with ART is that during my initial training practicum, I received help in overcoming a phobia I had struggled with all my life; seven years later in 2022, I still feel confident in my ability to handle a "triggering" situation when it arises.

 Ithaca Commons in full bloom